BCS in the Sky: Signatures of Inflationary Fermion Condensation: The dS loop integral

 with $r=1-i\epsilon$.
 The Meijer $G$-function is reducible to combinations of the generalized hypergeometric function, which is singular at unit argument where $\epsilon=0$,

 with

 The expansion of generalized hypergeometric function at unit argument is \cite{hyper}

 which is valid if $s=\sum^{p}_{i=1}b_i-\sum^{p+1}_{i=1}a_i$ is equal to an integer $t$ such that $-t\le0$.
 For a detailed expression of all types of coefficients, we refer readers to \cite{hyper}.
-Apply the above formula one can write
+Applying the above formula one can write

 Notice that now the finite remainder $f^{\epsilon}_-(\Delta,\kappa,H)$ is a known function.
 One can also compare (\ref{epsRegIminus}) with (\ref{LambdaRegIminus}) and see that the divergence structure is similar.
 In particular, the coefficients for the logarithmic divergence are identical.
 Repeating the procedure for $f^{\epsilon}_+$ and sum over helicities, we obtain